FranciscoKloganB/hive-p2p/hive/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Hives- A P2P Stochastic Swarm Guidance Simulator's documentation!
+Welcome to Hives - A P2P Stochastic Swarm Guidance Simulator's documentation!
 ============================================================================

 .. toctree::